-Each program consists of a Bible core, a general education core, a Christian ministry core, a professional studies core, and the specialty area core.
-The School of Education has a set of competencies that, when fulfilled, will produce a teacher marked by professionalism and excellence.
-Specific program descriptions are contained in the School of Education Handbook.
+Each program consists of a Bible core, a general education core, a professional studies, and/or specialty area core.
+The School of Education has a set of competencies that can produce individuals marked by professionalism and excellence.
+Additional program information, academic requirements, and professional testing requirements can be found in the Moore School of Education Handbook.

-These programs are designed to equip each graduate to do the following:
+The teacher education programs are designed to equip graduates to do the following:

-- Articulate a biblically based philosophy of education; - Construct lesson plans and learning activities that integrate biblical principles; - Define and explain the cognitive, affective, and psychomotor factors that promote learning; - Compare and contrast the philosophy and operation of Christian and public schools; - Evaluate and demonstrate the use of curricula, materials, technology, and pedagogy in the appropriate content areas; - Formulate and incorporate a variety of assessment tools and evaluation methods; - Recognize various exceptionalities and integrate suitable teaching and learning strategies; - Teach students according to accepted professional standards; - Recall basic legal and legislative issues that impact a school environment.
+- · Articulate a biblically-based philosophy of education; - · Construct lesson plans and learning activities that integrate biblical principles; - Define and explain the cognitive, affective, and psychomotor factors that promote learning; - · Compare and contrast the philosophy and operation of Christian and public schools; - Evaluate and demonstrate the use of curricula, materials, technology, and pedagogy in the appropriate content areas; - Formulate and incorporate a variety of assessment tools and evaluation methods; - Recognize various exceptionalities and integrate suitable teaching and learning strategies; - · Teach students according to accepted professional standards; - · Recall basic legal and legislative issues that impact a school environment.

-Admission to Teacher Education
+Admission to the Teacher Education and Interpreter Programs

-When students initially enroll in the University, they must declare their intentions to prepare for teaching.
-Once students complete their first two years of course work and field experience, they apply for formal admission to the School of Education.
+When students initially enroll in the University, they must declare their intentions to study in the Moore School of Education.
+Once students complete their first two years of coursework and field experience, they apply for formal admission to the School of Education, either in the teacher education program or the interpreter education program.
 This is a major step in progressing through the program to become a graduate.
-The process and the associated requirements are described in the School of Education Handbook.
+It signifies academic competence and a commitment to success that is essential in moving forward in the program.
+Students who fail to accomplish this admission are unable to continue in the Moore School of Education.
+The process and the associated requirements are described in the Moore School of Education Handbook.